SteelCompendium/data-bestiary-md/Lightbender.md

 Trigger: The lightbender is damaged by an attack

-Effect: The lightbender halves the damage, doesn’t suffer any associated effect, and teleports 5 squares.
+Effect: The lightbender halves the damage, doesn't suffer any associated effect, and teleports 5 squares.
 The lightbender immediately hides if they teleport into cover or concealment.

 **Avoidance**